-7.1.5.4.2 Any control and temperature sensing devices in the refrigeration system shall be readily accessible and all electrical connections weather-proof.
+7.1.7.4 .2 Any control and temperature sensing devices in the refrigeration system shall be readily accessible and all electrical connections weather-proof.
 The temperature of air space within the cargo transport unit shall be measured by two independent sensors and the output shall be recorded so that temperature changes are readily detectable.
 The temperature shall be checked every four to six hours and logged.
 When substances having a control temperature of less than +25 °C are carried, the cargo transport unit shall be equipped with visible and audible alarms, powered independently of the refrigeration system, set to operate at or below the control temperature.

-7.1.5.4.3 If during transport the control temperature is exceeded, an alert procedure shall be initiated involving any necessary repairs to the refrigeration equipment or an increase in the cooling capacity (e.g. by adding liquid or solid refrigerants).
+7.1.7.4 .3 If during carriage the control temperature is exceeded, an alert procedure shall be initiated involving any necessary repairs to the refrigeration equipment or an increase in the cooling capacity (e.g. by adding liquid or solid refrigerants).
 The temperature shall also be checked frequently and preparations made for implementation of the emergency procedures.
 If the emergency temperature is reached, the emergency procedures shall be initiated.

-7.1.5.4.4 The suitability of a particular means of temperature control for transport depends on a number of factors.
+7.1.7.4.4 The suitability of a particular means of temperature control for carriage depends on a number of factors.
 Factors to be considered include:

-(a) The control temperature(s) of the substance(s) to be transported;
+(a) The control temperature(s) of the substance(s) to be carried;

 (b) The difference between the control temperature and the anticipated ambient temperature conditions;